 Sometimes it can seem like your teenage child is an alien from another planet.
-Their thoughts, ideas, outbursts of emotion, and wanting to be independent can make raising teenagers a challenge from time-to-time.
+Their thoughts, ideas, outbursts of emotion, and wanting to be independent can make raising teenagers a challenge from time to time.
 Knowing how to connect and communicate with your teenager is the key to raising children who are productive and able to function well in the real world.

 Children this age may think they are adults but they still need guidance and support whether they realize it or not.
-Helping you find a way to provide that guidance and support in a way that works are easier than we may think.
+Helping you find a way to provide that guidance and support in a way that works is easier than we may think.
 Here are our 5 sure ways you can connect with your teenager.

 Give Them Independence